json-schema-org/website/pages/overview/similar-technologies.md

 ## Contributing to the Community

 Do you know of any other relevant technologies that we should add to this list?
+Please submit a pull request.
 We encourage contributions!
-Please submit a pull request to the relevant contributions page on the JSON Schema website.